Position

 Responsibilities:

-• Perform routine maintenance and inspections on the high-reach equipment to ensure optimal functionality.
+• Conduct regular inspections of high-reach equipment to ensure proper functionality.

 Qualifications

-• Previous experience as a High Reach Operator or in a similar role is highly desirable.
+• Proven experience as a High Reach Operator or similar role.

 Is becoming a High Reach Operator a good career path?